ExoCode33/One-Piece-Leveling-Bot/README.md

-🏴‍☠️ One Piece Leveling Bot
+# 🏴‍☠️ One Piece Leveling Bot

 A Discord bot for role management, leveling, leaderboards, and more — inspired by One Piece!
-Designed for easy deployment on Railway.
+Designed for easy deployment on [Railway](https://railway.app) or locally.

+---

-📁 Project Structure
+## 📁 Project Structure
-bash
-Copy
-Edit
-.
-.

 one-piece-leveling-bot/
 │
 ├── assets/ # Images and fonts for image-based features